Sunday, 4 June 2023

 'Hey man, dig these crazy beats!
 We've just been hired as the new companions so we can play our trumpets at any aliens we meet because the whole universe needs jazz.
 Why only today we conquered the Krotons with Coltrane, Jelly Roll Mortoned the Abzorbaloff, Benny Goodmanned the Cyberman into submission and then after we hung out with some cool cats at New New New New York.
 There was a worrying moment when The Meddling Monk turned out to be disguised as Thelonious Monk, but we defeated him too by taking away his piano-shaped Tardis and turning it into a xylophone.
 Now the universe is all grooved out and our work here is done' - Miles T Davis and Chet 'Tom Or Is It Colin?'
 Baker

-+ Even at its worst and most incomprehensible, seasons 25 and 26 glow because of Sylvester McCoy and Sophie Aldred.
-Their Dr-companion relationship is truly one of the best and they seemingly improvise their way round every script, making it feel natural and warm.
-You can tell these two are having a whale of a time together as actors and characters (they bonded quickly after finding they shared a birthday of August 20th – it’s mighty tight which Doctors are which astrological signs by the way if you’re interested in such things with 3 Earth signs (1,4 and 7) 4 Fire signs (all aries; 2 5 10/14 and 12), 3 water signs (3,8, and 11) and 5 air signs (6,9,war and 13 plus 15 to come); the Doctor himself says he’s a Sagittarius ‘probably’ - the sign of the carefree traveller – an in-joke as the series itself has a birthday on November 23rd.
+POSITIVES + Even at its worst and most incomprehensible, even when rushed into filming without a proper rehearsal and still posing for publicity photos in their lunch-break, seasons 25 and 26 glow because of Sylvester McCoy and Sophie Aldred and the love they clearly have for one another.
+Their Dr-companion relationship is truly one of the best and they seemingly improvise their way round every script, making it feel natural and warm despite the lumpy way it can sometimes look on page (you wouldn’t know this was draft 64-ish, they lay it so naturally throughout).
+You can tell these two are having a whale of a time together as actors and characters (they bonded quickly after finding they shared a birthday of August 20th – it’s mighty tight which Doctors are which astrological signs by the way if you’re interested in such things with three Earth signs (Drs 1,4 and 7) four Fire signs (all Aries interestingly: 2 5 10/14 and 12), three water signs (3,8, and 11) and five air signs (6,9, war, 13 and 15); the Doctor himself says he’s a Sagittarius ‘probably’ - the sign of the carefree traveller – an in-joke as the series itself has a birthday on November 23rd.
 Of all Tardis teams, this is the one that seems the most fun.
-At least util the 7th Dr goes all gloomy and dark again.
+At least until the 7th Dr goes all gloomy and dark again.

 No comments: